-- Characterize homeland security and emergency management interoperability. - Analyze risks and threats within the context of homeland security and emergency management. - ► Evaluate all hazard events impact on homeland security and emergency management policies, procedures, and planning. - Scrutinize ethical issues in homeland security and emergency management and produce possible solutions.
+- Explain homeland security and emergency management coordination in planning or operations. - 2.
+Analyze threats and risks in the context of homeland security and emergency management. - 3.
+Apply the all-hazards approach to homeland security and emergency management. - 4.
+Evaluate ethical issues in homeland security and emergency management. - 5.
+Deliver written communication with appropriate content, organization, syntax, mechanics, and style for the audience and purpose (GECC 1.2).

-- ► HEM 125 Introduction to Homeland Security - ▶ HEM 356 Emergency Management - ▶ HEM 352 Domestic Terrorism - ► CJ 410 Research Methods in Criminal Justice or BNS 303 Comparative National Security Analysis - ► HEM 460 Infrastructure Security & Policy - ► HEM 498 Homeland Security and Emergency Management Capstone, a grade of C or better required
+- ▶ HEM 125 Introduction to Homeland Security - ► HEM 356 Emergency Management - ► HEM 352 Domestic Terrorism - ► BNS 303 Comparative National Security Analysis - ► HEM 460 Infrastructure Security & Policy - ► HEM 498 Homeland Security and Emergency Management Capstone, a grade of C or better required